handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

 ### Cleanup.

-If the OpenTelemetry Collector agent is no longer needed, please run folloowing commands to delete all resources:
+If the OpenTelemetry Collector agent is no longer needed, please run following commands to delete all resources:

 ```shell
   kubectl delete -f otel-agent-mtls.yaml